debug-ito/kon-board/README.md

 ### Build

-This project uses the [Haskell stack](https://docs.haskellstack.org/) for backend and [Elm 0.19](https://elm-lang.org/) for frontend.
+This project uses the [Haskell stack](https://docs.haskellstack.org/) for backend and [Elm 0.19](https://elm-lang.org/) compiler for frontend.
 Install those tools to build this project.

 #### Backend server